 “With respect, sir.”
 Sergeant Woolmer ventured, “it could be because we’re not Miss De Luce

-For all her ferocious intellect and startling precocity, she is still an eleven year old girl.
-She is observant enough to uncover and affair but innocent enough not to be entirely sure exactly what is involved in such an undertaking.
+For all her ferocious intellect and startling precocity, she is still an eleven-year-old girl.
+She is observant enough to uncover an affair but innocent enough not to be entirely sure exactly what is involved in such an undertaking.

 Of course I was!
 It was one of the things I loved most about myself.
 Eleven-year-olds are supposed to be unreliable.